dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Palkia trades in the resistance of Dialga for extra power, and a secondary Water-typing.
 Unlike Dialga's Steel-type, Water does nothing special for Palkia.
 This doesn't mean Palkia should be ignored.
-Boasting DPS comparable to Salamence, without all the candy needed to evolve, Palkia is yet another powerhouse of a Dragon-type, well worth the stardust investment.
+Boasting `*[DPS]: Damage Per Second` comparable to Salamence, without all the candy needed to evolve, Palkia is yet another powerhouse of a Dragon-type, well worth the stardust investment.

 > With Pokemon Brilliant Diamond and Shining Pearl versions releasing on Nintendo Switch late this year, expect both Dialga and Palkia to return to raids in celebration of the release.
 {:.note}